Portraits I Am Currently Enjoying

 Good Tash Portrait Bernard

-Below is a painting of the time travelling drummer from the hit band Black Zeppelin Stone.
-Not really, it’s John Evelyn, a chap who wrote cultural and artistically driven diaries in the 1600’s, he was a cohort of Samuel Pepys and saw the deaths of Charles I and Oliver Cromwell, the last Great Plague of London, and the Great Fire of London.
-No wonder he looks so wistful.
+Below is a painting of the time-travelling drummer from the hit band Black Zeppelin Stone.
+Not really, it’s John Evelyn, a chap who wrote cultural and artistically driven diaries in the 1600’s.

 John_Evelyn- Black Zeppelin

-Here’s another painting of him because I like his face, this one’s by Hendrick Van der Borcht who was a Flemish engraver and painter of flowers and fruit, who mostly chilled in Germany.
+Here’s another painting of him because I like his face, this one’s by Hendrick Van der Borcht.
+Borcht was a Flemish engraver and painter of flowers and fruit, who mostly chilled in Germany.
 It’s slightly less flattering but he’s still got that lost look in his eye that I love.

 John_Evelyn_by_Hendrick_Van_der_Borcht